 Solar panels with Octopus

 If you have solar panels, Octopus is worth comparing because the import tariff, export tariff and any battery or EV plan can all affect the result.
 The useful question is not simply whether Octopus pays a good export rate.
-It is whether the whole setup helps you use more of your own generation, sell surplus at a fair rate and avoid choosing a tariff that clashes with your battery, EV charger or smart meter.
+It is whether the whole setup helps you use more of your own generation, sell surplus at a fair rate and avoid choosing a tariff that clashes with your battery, EV charger, battery controls or smart meter.

 Start with the electricity flows